-The DS26503 has an automatic short-circuit limiter that limits the source current to approximately 50mA (rms) on the network side of the transformer in E1 modes of operations and 70mA (rms) on the network side of the transformer in T1 modes of operation.
-These values are approximate and are not guaranteed by production testing.
+The DS26502 has an automatic short-circuit limiter that limits the source current to 50mA (rms) into a 1Ω load.
 This feature can be disabled by setting the SCLD bit (LIC2.1) = 1.
 TCLE (SR1.2) provides a real-time indication of when the current limiter is activated.
 If the current limiter is disabled, TCLE will indicate that a short-circuit condition exist.
 Status Register SR1.2 provides a latched version of the information, which can be used to activate an interrupt when enable via the IMR1 register.
 When set low, the TPD bit (LIC1.0) will power-down the transmit line driver and tri-state the TTIP and TRING pins.